JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

    - Use [Kotlin from Swift](#calling-kotlin-code-from-swift)
    - Start the [iOS application](#running-the-ios-application)

+The application we're going to create will simply show `Kotlin Rocks on Android` text on Android and `Kotlin Rocks on iOS <version>` text on iOS.
-Our goal of this tutorial is to demonstrate the ability to share code within Kotlin and the benefits it provides.
-While what we'll be looking at is a simplified application, what is shown here can be applied to real world applications, independent of their size or complexity.
+Our goal is to demonstrate the ability to share Kotlin code between platforms, the project setup, and the benefits it provides.
+While we'll be looking at is a simplified application, what is shown here can be applied to real world applications, independent of their size or complexity.

-The application we're going to create will simply show `Kotlin Rocks on Android` on Android and `Kotlin Rocks on iOS <version>` on iOS.
-The idea is to share the code that generates this message.

 The common code is `"Kotlin Rocks on ${platformName()}"`, where `platformName()` is a function that is declared using the `expect` keyword.
 The `actual` implementation will be specific to the platform.